 Projected electricity demand — or load growth — associated with data centers has appeared virtually overnight primarily due to the recent proliferation of artificial intelligence.
 The numbers are staggering: Xcel Energy projects that its annual energy demands will be 47% higher in 2030, and 75% higher in 2035.
 And we estimate the incremental, new water demands associated with cooling data centers in Colorado could be 2.7 billion gallons per year in 2035 — enough water to support up to 55,242 individuals.

-In the webinar, experts from WRA will:
+In this webinar, experts from WRA:

 - Present a summary of the electricity load forecast for data centers in Colorado.